Myrdincx/Weltheas/content/Religion/The Order of Mytvran.md

 > [!note] Work in Progress
 > This article is still a work in progress and changes are bound to happen.

+> [!danger] Important Roleplay Info
+> This is a hidden religion/cult, only those that are invited are supposed to know about it.
+Keep this in mind when roleplaying!
 - - -

 > *”The sea opened for us.